analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_wiki/DebuggerOperation.md

 <p align="center"><img src="images/wiki_debuggerreverseddiagram.png" width="800" alt="MAXDAP TYPE-C Reversed" title="DAPLink Adapter Reversed Connection"></p>
 <br><br>

-If the MAXDAP-TYPE-C and MAXREFDES178 connected to each other with USB Type-C connector in reverse alignment as shown in the image, the first SWD channel and UART (console) channel of MAXREFDES178 becomes seperated from the debugger.
+If the MAXDAP-TYPE-C and MAXREFDES178 connected to each other with USB Type-C connector in reverse alignment as shown in the image, the first SWD channel and UART (console) channel of MAXREFDES178 becomes separated from the debugger.
 The second SWD and UART (console) channel gets connected to the debugger as shown in the diagram.
 In this case there are multiple target connection options.
 The target selection is done with a series of MAX14689 multiplexers.
 HDK1_TARGET_SEL, UART_TARGET_SEL, SLAVE_DEBUG_SEL signals on the connectivity board selects which SWD and UART interface gets connected to the second channel.
 All these selection signals are controlled by [MAX32666](https://www.analog.com/en/products/max32666.html) on the connectivity board.

 MAXREFDES178 demo applications have target selection implemented using the Y button at the top side of the enclosure.
 Pressing Y button switches between: